ezpaarse-project/ezunpaywall/README.md

 ## Data update

-You can update your data via update snapshots provided by unpaywall on a weekly or daily basis (if you have API key). in the update service, there is a cron that allows to automatically update the data from unpaywall, weekly or daily.
+You can update your data via update snapshots provided by unpaywall on a weekly or daily basis (if you have API key). in the admin service, there is a cron that allows to automatically update the data from unpaywall, weekly or daily.